seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/README.md

     - No built-in load balancer
     - You can still run the command, but it will stay in pending state (but its NodePort will still works)

+#### Kubernetes - Service DNS

+- Starting with 1.11, CoreDNS is the default DNS server for Kubernetes
+- CoreDNS is a DNS server that resolves DNS names to IP addresses
+- CoreDNS is a flexible, extensible DNS server that can serve as the Kubernetes cluster DNS
+- Like Swarm, Kubernetes has a built-in DNS server

+- So far we have been using `curl <hostname>` to connect to services
+    - But that only works for pods in the same namespace
+    - `kubectl get namespaces` - get namespaces
+    - We can use `curl <service name>.<namespace name>.svc.cluster.local` to connect to services in other namespaces

+When you run `kubectl get namespaces` you will see the following namespaces:

+    ```
+    NAME              STATUS   AGE
+    default           Active   1d
+    kube-node-lease   Active   1d
+    kube-public       Active   1d
+    kube-system       Active   1d
+    ```

+- default - default namespace (useally where you put your apps)
+- kube-node-lease - used by nodes to update their lease
+- kube-public - used for public information
+- kube-system - used by Kubernetes for its own purposes
+- docker - used by Docker for its own purposes

+You may want to create your own namespaces for your apps (e.g. `kubectl create namespace <namespace name>`)

+DNS is inside the cluster, so you can't use it outside the cluster (e.g. localhost, windows, mac, etc)

+##### Namespaces vs Stacks

+- Namespaces are a way to divide cluster resources between multiple users (via resource quota)
+- Namespaces are a way to divide cluster resources between multiple teams (via resource quota)
+- Namespaces are a way to divide cluster resources between multiple projects (via resource quota)
+- Namespaces are a way to divide cluster resources between multiple environments (via resource quota)

+- Stacks are a way to divide cluster resources between multiple apps (via labels)
+- Stacks are a way to divide cluster resources between multiple services (via labels)
+- Stacks are a way to divide cluster resources between multiple deployments (via labels)
+- Stacks are a way to divide cluster resources between multiple replicasets (via labels)
+- Stacks are a way to divide cluster resources between multiple pods (via labels)

 ##### Clean up commands:
 - `kubectl delete service <service name>` - delete service